 Hackensack-Backus Relief Fund

 Isanti County Emergency Relief Fund

 Milaca Area Emergency Relief Fund

 Staff Returns to Hybrid Work

 As COVID-19 community transmission levels continue to ebb, the Initiative Foundation has made the decision that staff can return to a home-and-office hybrid style of work.
 We will continue to monitor community health indicators from the Centers for Disease Control (CDC) and the Minnesota Department of Health and take actions as warranted.
 Beginning June 1, our offices will be open to the public from 8 a.m. to 4:30 p.m.
-Monday through Thursday and from 8 a.m. to 2 p.m. on Fridays.
+Mondays and by appointment on Tuesdays through Fridays.

 If you should find the doors locked, please ring the doorbell to the right of the front doors or call (877) 632-9255 for assistance.

 We're committed to keeping our website and social media channels up to date on any changes to office hours, programs or services, and other important information.
 Stay connected during this time.
 Subscribe to our email newsletters and follow us on Facebook, Twitter, Instagram and LinkedIn.